BaQaDa/Next-Steps-PHY-Based-Key-Agreement-Scheme-Using-Aerial-Audio-Networking-Public/README.md

 The file plots the different values of Key Generation Rate (KGR) and Bit Conflict Rate (BCR) that our system can achieve for varying chunk-size at various values of alpha parameters.
 Based on the graphs we select the proper parameter values to obtain high KGR while maintaining the BCR as small as possible.
 The selected values are then manually entered in the `run_file_get_keys.py` file.
 2.	`run_file_get_keys.py`:
 Uses the `.py` scripts in (quantize_reconcile_amplify_privacy) folder.
-The input to this file is the audio files recorded by the entities included in the experiment, and the parametersí selected values.
+The input to this file is the audio files recorded by the entities included in the experiment, and the parameters‚Äô selected values.
 The `run_file_get_keys.py` performs the three post-processing steps for each of the pairs (A and B) and (A and E).
 The results are K_AB between the legitimate end-parties (A and B) and the key K_AE that the eavesdropper E would infer on running the same key agreement process.
 The shared key K_AB obtained at the legitimate end-parties, A and B, is different from the key K_AE inferred by E.

 ### `quantize_reconcile_amplify_privacy`